-Spread your fruits fillings before edge of pastry, leaving room to seal with fork edge so no jams leak out.
-You use approximately 2 tablespoons of jams.
+Spread your fruits fillings before edge of pastry, leaving room to seal with fork edge so no jam leaks out.
+You use approximately 2 tablespoons of jam.
 If you spread too thing, you wont have a good fruit filling, so try to include a little extra in the middle.

 If your edges are not sealed, fruits will bubble out the side, so go carefully all the way around.